lamj54/4GA3-Project/project-planning.md

 # Analysis Plan

-Chapter 19-26 deal with seeing if a single variable is random or not, while chapters 27-31 deal with regression analysis.
-For initial data exploration, we can use content from 19-26 like choropleth maps, SMAs and Moran’s I to explore each variable (e.g., see if the individual variables are random or not).
+Chapters 19-26 deal with seeing if a single variable is random or not, while chapters 27-31 deal with regression analysis.
+For initial data exploration, we can use content from 19-26 like choropleth maps, SMAs and Moran’s I to explore the independent variable (e.g., see if it is random or not) + visualize the dependent variables w/ maps.
 For the actual data analysis, we do regression (start off simple with linear regression, content from 27/28), test the model’s residuals for randomness (use Moran’s I test + plotting them).
-If not random, redo the model and repeat the previous steps (Remedial action, covered in 27/29).
+If not random, redo the model (using remedial action, covered in 27/29), test the residuals, and repeat the previous steps if they're not random.

 ## Breakdown of Relevant Textbook Chapters